-National Conference on Undergraduate Research; Missoula, MT; 2010
+National Conference on Undergraduate Research; University of Montana - Missoula, 2010

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial 3.0 License

 Sandra Gillam and Lisa Boyce